IoT Data Analysis

 Variety

-As Jain explained, big data is highly heterogeneous in terms of source, kind, and nature.
+Jain explained that big data is highly heterogeneous regarding source, kind, and nature.
 Having different systems, processes, sensors, and other data sources, variety is usually a distinctive feature of practical IoT systems.
 For instance, a system of intelligent office buildings would need data from a building management system, appliances and independent sensors, and external sources like weather stations or forecasts from appropriate external weather forecast APIs (Application programming interfaces).
 Additionally, the given system might require historical data from other sources, like XML documents, CSV files or other sources, diversifying the sources even more.

 Veracity